 For the Chicken Kabobs

-- 2 lb boneless skinless chicken breasts Cut into large cubes (1 1/2-inch or so in thickness)
+- 2 pounds boneless skinless chicken breasts, cut into large cubes (1 ½-inch or so in thickness)

 For the Tahini

-- In a small bowl, combine the paprika, thyme, nutmeg, cardamom, and a generous pinch of salt and pepper.
-Generously coat the chicken with the spices.
+- Make the spice blend: In a small bowl, combine the paprika, thyme, nutmeg, cardamom, and a generous pinch of salt and pepper.
+Set the chicken in a large bowl and pour the spice mix on top.
+Use your hands to generously coat the chicken with the spices.

-- Lightly oil and heat a gas grill or griddle to medium-high heat.
-When ready, grill the chicken kabobs, turning occasionally, for 10 to 12 minutes or until chicken is fully cooked and juices run dry (internal temperature should register 165 degrees F.)
+- Grill: Lightly oil and heat a gas grill or griddle to medium-high heat.
+Grill the chicken kabobs, turning occasionally until chicken is cooked through (internal temperature should register 165°F), 10-12 minutes.

-- Cook’s Tip: If you are using bamboo or wooden skewers, be sure to soak them in plenty of water for 1 hour.
+- If you’re using bamboo skewers, soak them in water for 1 hour to prevent sticking.

-- Broiler Instructions: Preheat your oven broiler.
+- To make these in the oven: Preheat your oven broiler on high.
 Coat a sheet pan with a little oil.
 Arrange the skewers in a single layer on the sheet pan.
 Broil for 5 minutes, then flip the skewers and broil on the other side for 5 more minutes.

 - Leftovers?
 You can refrigerate leftover chicken kabobs in tight-lid containers for 3 days.